AlexArcPy/intern-wiki/Running-Intern.md

 In order to use this method, in addition to the above, you will need one of the following:

 * A [Travis CI](http://travis-ci.org/) account and a GitHub repository
-* A custom post-receive (Git) or post-commit (Subversion) hook that executes `node runner.js` as described above and notifies you if it returns a non-zero exit code.
+* A custom post-receive (Git) or post-commit (Subversion) hook that executes `intern-runner` as described above and notifies you if it returns a non-zero exit code.

 You may also use other third party continuous integration solutions like [Jenkins CI](http://jenkins-ci.org/) or [TeamCity](https://www.jetbrains.com/teamcity/).
 We are very interested in providing wider support for these solutions, so please submit a pull request if you have created any plugins that enable easy interoperability.